-SEC Whistleblower Program: Awards for Exposing Securities Fraud and Ponzi Schemes
+SEC Whistleblower Program: Awards for Exposing Securities Fraud – Fraudulent Securities Offerings and Ponzi Schemes

-Under the SEC Whistleblower Program, whistleblowers may receive a reward for providing the SEC with original information about securities fraud.
+Under the SEC Whistleblower Program, whistleblowers may receive a reward for providing the SEC with original information about securities fraud, including fraudulent securities offerings and Ponzi schemes.
 If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% and 30% of the monetary sanctions collected as an award.
-Since the enactment of the SEC Whistleblower Program, the agency has paid more than $150 million in awards to whistleblowers.

-According to a recent speech by SEC Enforcement Director Andrew Ceresney, offering fraud and Ponzi schemes are the types of cases where whistleblower assistance is especially valued.
+According to a recent speech by former SEC Enforcement Director Andrew Ceresney, fraudulent securities offerings and Ponzi schemes are the types of securities fraud cases where whistleblowers’ assistance is especially valued.
 The Director noted that whistleblowers have helped the SEC identify false and misleading statements in offering memoranda and marketing materials, which enables the agency to act quickly and prevent investment frauds from luring more investors.
-The SEC has issued an investor alert about these schemes, and due to their prevalence, offers the alert in five different languages: Chinese, Spanish, Portuguese, Vietnamese, and Creole.
+The SEC has issued an investor alert about these fraudulent securities schemes.

 Offering Fraud: Misleading/Deceptive Investment Offerings